 Summary

-London now has only one commercial heliport, London Battersea Heliport, which is now surrounded by residential dwellings.
-Together with the collaboration of three adjacent London borough's a noise survey was developed to establish a new baseline for the effect of operation of the heliport on local residents.
-Long term noise monitoring was undertaken in each of the three boroughs to establish the internal and external noise levels both along the river Thames, the main flight path, and away from the heliport.
-The key parameters measured were LAeq16 hours, LA9016 hours and LAmax,f over a five month period during the spring and summer of 2017.
-The data collected was then compared to the new ProPG: Planning and Noise guidance, BS8233:2014, BS4142:2014, Aviation Framework Policy criteria and the local planning conditions for the Heliport.
-The paper will report on the results of the objective monitoring, draw conclusions on health, wellbeing and annoyance.
-Another paper will report on the subjective survey of the local residents.
+London has only one commercial heliport, London Heliport, which is now surrounded by a high density of residential dwellings.
+Together with the collaboration of three adjacent London boroughs, a noise survey was developed for the first time to establish a baseline for the effect of operation of the heliport on local residents.
+Long term noise monitoring was undertaken in residences of each of the three boroughs to establish the internal and external noise levels both along the river Thames, the main heliport flight path, and away from the heliport.
+The key parameters measured were LAeq LA90 and LAmax,f over a five month period during the spring and summer of 2017.
+The data collected was then compared to a large set of applicable or relevant policy and guidance.
+The paper will report on the results of the objective monitoring, draw conclusions on expected impact on health, wellbeing and annoyance.
+Another paper will report elsewhere on the community response to the heliport operation noise emissions.

 PACS no. 43.50 Lj.Nn, 43.50 Sr